VADERASU/survey_framework/README.md

 # Survey Framework
-This is a Python framework intended to make building survey paper websites easier, inspired by [TreeVis](https://treevis.net).
+This is a Python script intended to make building survey paper websites easier, inspired by [TreeVis](https://treevis.net).
-The goal is to have an API that sets itself up using the papers you provide.
+The script sets up a React website that has basic search functionality and a clean interface.

 | component | completion |
 | --------- | ---------- |